zannabianca1997/ic4/ic4/assembler/README.md

 INCB -[size]
 MOV @0 {a} [size]
 ```
 As in `PUSH` `size` is assumed 1 if not present.
-If `a` is absent, the `MOV` directive will be skipped.
+If `a` is absent, the data will be discarded.
 To specify a size with `a` absent one can use the optional comma separator.
 Take care that `POP` do not create the stack: an appropriate `RB` must be setted beforehand

 ## Expression